 14 Of The Best Chest Binders You Can Buy, According To A Trans Person

 These are the most comfortable, effective styles on the market.

+Like many transgender people, when I first Googled “being transgender,” plenty of the links were about how to bind your chest.
 I'm assigned female at birth (AFAB) and have so far been unable to pursue any kind of medical transition, like hormones or surgery.
-That makes binding the number one way I shift my body to a more traditionally masculine shape — and I’m just one of many trans people who do the same.
+That makes binding my chest the number one way I shift my body to a more traditionally masculine shape — and I’m just one of many trans people who do so.

 A 2016 study — the very first on chest binding — done by a five-person team at The Binding Health Project found that half of the 1,800 respondents bind their chests seven days a week.

 “Based on our preliminary analysis, for most participants, binding was a positive experience and led to improvements in mood and self-esteem, minimized gender dysphoria, anxiety, and depression, and helped them to feel in control of their bodies,” a report from the study revealed.

 However, researchers also cautioned folks that binding can cause health problems, including “pain in different parts of your body, to shortness of breath, to bruising or other skin changes.”
 That’s why it’s so important to find a binder that fits you well and has high costumer ratings.

 Of all the binders I’ve tried, these are the most comfortable, versatile, and well-made binders on the market.

 With over 5k five-star reviews on Amazon, this $23 binder is well worth the price.
 It has adjustable hook and eye closures down the side for easy dressing, while the soft, stretchy fabric in the shoulders allows for a much better range of motion, compared to a typical binder.